Home

 WELCOME

-Vicky Foster is a writer, performer and poet.
-Her work and interviews have been broadcast on Radio 3, Radio 4, Radio 5, Radio 6 and Radio Humberside and her poem for the Commonwealth Games 2018 was part of the BBC’s national radio coverage.
-Her radio performances have been selected for Radio 4’s Pick of the Week and she’s also featured in The Guardian, The Financial Times, The Radio Times and The Huffington Post.
-She wrote a poem for NHS 70 that she recorded for broadcast on TV.
+Her work and interviews have been broadcast extensively on BBC radio and her radio performances have twice been selected for Radio 4’s Pick of the Week.
+She’s also featured in The Guardian, The Financial Times, The Radio Times and The Huffington Post.

 Vicky was one of the BBC’s selected poets for Contains Strong Language in 2017 & 2018, and wrote a new commission for them in 2019, which also featured in Hull’s Freedom Festival.

-Vicky has delivered workshops for all kinds of organisations, and is currently working on a number of commissions as well as writing a novel and studying for an MA in English at the University of Hull.
+She has developed and delivered workshops and creative writing courses for a variety of organisations and is currently working on several commissions as well as writing a novel.

-Buy Bathwater here:
+Buy Bathwater here.